Russias Gazprom To Halt Supplies To Moldova From Jan 1: Statement - UrduPoint

 -

-Russia's Gazprom to halt supplies to Moldova from Jan 1: statement5 minutes ago
+Russia's Gazprom to halt supplies to Moldova from Jan 1: statement26 seconds ago

 -